Protocol For Certification

 - All candidates for certification will be issued time-dated certificates for a ten (10) year period starting in the year 2000 (ophthalmology) and 2002 (otolaryngology, otolaryngology/facial plastic surgery), after which the diplomate must apply for recertification.
 The Board will make available, beginning in the 8th year of certification, the opportunity to take the recertification examination.

-REQUIREMENTS FOR CERTIFICATION OF ADDED QUALIFICATIONS
+REQUIREMENTS FOR SUBSPECIALTY CERTIFICATION

 - The applicant must be certified by this Board in otolaryngology or otolaryngology/facial plastic surgery.

 - The applicant must have completed one (1) year of AOA or AOCOO-HNS-approved training in otolaryngic allergy (may consist of a two (2) or three (3) year interrupted post-residency fellowship).

 - The applicant must pass a written and oral examination.
 The written examination shall consist of multiple choice questions covering all aspects of otolaryngic allergy including basic science, immunology, clinical performance, testing, desensitization, etc. The oral examination shall consist of case studies as prescribed by this Board.
 Case studies must reflect techniques and methodologies that adhere to approved methods.
 They must adhere to accepted policies regarding set testing, in vitro testing, and food testing.
 Cases must be from the past two (2) years.
 Treatment may consist of avoidance, chemotherapy, and/or immunotherapy.
 Documentation must include diagnosis, therapy, protocol and response.
 Patients must have been followed for at least six (6) months.

 The designation “Board Eligibility” is defined as that status granted by the AOA, registered through this Board, to candidates who: